Multi-kernel unmixing and super-resolution using the Modified Matrix Pencil method: Introduction

 Provided the estimates are good enough, we will have $f(s) - \widehat f_1(s) \approx \sum_{l=2}^{L} f_l(s)$.
 Therefore, by applying the above procedure to $f(s) - \widehat f_1(s)$, we can hope to recover estimates of $t_{2,j}$'s and $u_{2,j}$'s as well.
 By proceeding recursively, it is clear that we can perform the above procedure to recover estimates to each $\set{t_{l,i}}_{i=1}^{K} \subset [0,1)$ and $(u_{l,i})_{i=1}^{K}$ for all $l=1,\dots,L$.
 A delicate issue that needs to be addressed for each intermediate group $1 < l < L$ is the following.
 While estimating the parameters for group $1 < l < L$, the samples $\frac{f(s) - \sum_{i=1}^{l-1} \widehat f_i(s)}{\kerfour_l(s)}$ that we obtain will have perturbation arising due to (a) the tails of $f_{l+1}(s), \dots, f_{L}(s)$ and, (b) the estimates $\widehat f_{1}(s),\dots,\widehat f_{l-1}(s)$ computed thus far.
 In particular, going ``too deep'' in to the tail of $f_l(s)$ would blow up the perturbation term in (b), while not going sufficiently deep would blow up the perturbation term in (a).
 Therefore, in order to obtain stable estimates to the parameters $t_{l,j}, u_{l,j}$, we will need to control these perturbation terms by carefully choosing the locations, as well as the number of sampling points in the tail.

 \paragraph{Further remarks.} Our choice of using the MMP method for estimating the spike locations and amplitudes at each stage is primarily dictated by two reasons.
 Firstly, it is extremely simple to implement in practice.
-Moreover, it comes with precise quantitative error bounds (see Theorem \ref{thm:mmp_main_thm}) for estimating the source parameters -- especially for the setting of adversarial bounded noise -- which fit seamlessly in the theoretical analysis of our method.
-Of course in practice, other methods tailored to handle sums of complex exponentials (such as ESPRIT, MUSIC etc.) could also be used.
+Moreover, it comes with precise quantitative error bounds (see Theorem \ref{thm:mmp_main_thm}) for estimating the source parameters -- especially for the setting of adversarial bounded noise -- which fit seamlessly in the theoretical analysis of our method. \hemant{Of course, in practice, other methods such as ESPRIT, MUSIC could also be used, and as discussed in Section \ref{subsubsec:prony_intro_disc}, there also exist some error bounds in the literature for these methods.
 To our knowledge, error bounds of the form in Theorem \ref{thm:mmp_main_thm} do not currently exist for these other methods.
+In any case, a full discussion in this regard is outside the scope of the paper, and analyzing the performance of our algorithm with methods other than the MMP method is a direction for future work.}